 Feed meals that are fresh, moist, and preservative free

-Hydration plays in crucial role in promoting a pet’s best health.
+Hydration plays a crucial role in promoting a pet’s best health.
 70-80% of a dog or cat’s body mass is made of water and a 10% loss of total body fluids can cause serious illness.

-Moist, human-grade diets like home-prepared or commercially-available rehydrated options (The Honest Kitchen, etc.) should be chosen over canned, feed-grade options containing moistening agents like carageenan, propylene glycol or chemical preservatives like BHA, BHT, and ethoxyquin.
+Moist, human-grade diets like home-prepared or commercially-available rehydrated options (The Honest Kitchen, etc.) should be chosen over canned, feed-grade options containing moistening agents like carrageenan, propylene glycol or chemical preservatives like BHA, BHT, and ethoxyquin.

 The International Agency for Research on Cancer (IRAC) reports that “sufficient evidence for the carcinogenicity of degraded carrageenan in animals to regard it as posing a carcinogenic risk to humans” exists.
 Your pet’s food can be sufficiently moist by simply adding water or low-sodium broths instead of moistening agents.